Quansight/Quansight-website/apps/consulting/posts/evolving-qhub-to-nebari.md

 ## How Far We Have Come, and What’s Next

-Nebari has come a long way since its
+Nebari has come a long way since its <a href="/post/announcing-qhub" target="_self">official launch in 2020</a>!
-[official launch in 2020][announcing qhub post]!
 It currently supports all major cloud providers: Amazon Web Services (AWS), Google Cloud Provider (GCP), Azure, and Digital Ocean; as well as local HPC clusters.